 These are $\mc{O}_v$-submodules of $V$ (by the Schwarz Inequality, see e.g. \cite[Lemma 9]{SpringerTameQuadratic}) and $V_\lambda/V^\circ_\lambda$ is naturally a $Kv$-vector space.
 Now given $a \in K^\times$ with $v(a) = \lambda$ we can define an anisotropic quadratic form

 We call such a form $\RF{a}{q}$ a \emph{residue form} of $q$.

 We will see now that residue forms completely determine the quadratic form in the non-dyadic case.
 In the dyadic case, extra assumptions are required. \begin{prop} Let $(K, v)$ be a non-dyadic henselian valued field, and fix a set $\Pi$ of representatives of $K^{\times}/v^{-1}(2vK)$.
-There is a ring isomorphism $ WK \to \bigoplus_{\pi \in \Pi} W(Kv) $ which maps the class of an anisotropic quadratic form $q$ to the class of $(\RF{\pi}{q})_{\pi \in \Pi}$.
-In particular, two anisotropic quadratic forms over $K$ are isometric if and only if their residue forms are isometric. \end{prop} \begin{proof} This is \autocite[Satz 3.1]{Tietze}. \end{proof} In the dyadic case, it might happen that, even when $q$ is itself non-singular, some of its residue forms are singular (i.e.~not non-singular). \begin{prop} Let $(K, v)$ be a dyadic henselian valued field, and fix a set $\Pi$ of representatives of $K^{\times}/v^{-1}(2vK)$.
+There is a group isomorphism $ WK \to \bigoplus_{\pi \in \Pi} W(Kv) $ which maps the class of an anisotropic quadratic form $q$ to the class of $(\RF{\pi}{q})_{\pi \in \Pi}$.
+In particular, two anisotropic quadratic forms over $K$ are isometric if and only if their residue forms are isometric. \end{prop} \begin{proof} This is part of \autocite[Satz 3.1]{Tietze}. \end{proof} In the dyadic case, it might happen that, even when $q$ is itself non-singular, some of its residue forms are singular (i.e.~not non-singular). \begin{prop} Let $(K, v)$ be a dyadic henselian valued field, and fix a set $\Pi$ of representatives of $K^{\times}/v^{-1}(2vK)$.
 Let $q$ be an anisotropic quadratic form over $K$.